 "Mentor: Someone whose hindsight can become your foresight.”

-Take a moment to scan the Mentoring Guidelines and Commitment and the First Meeting Checklist, so you can get a sense of what being a Mentee entails.
+Take a moment to scan the Mentoring Guidelines and Commitment form, the First Meeting Checklist and our news articles.

-As you know, McGill has a variety of services for students, including ones that provide academic advising, tutoring, career advice, counselling, healthcare, and assistance with university dispute resolution.
-While you can definitely discuss these topics with your Mentor, he or she cannot replace any of these services.
+As you know, McGill has a variety of services for students, including those that provide academic advising, tutoring, career advice, counselling, health services, and assistance with University dispute resolution.
+While you can definitely discuss these topics with your Mentor, he or she cannot and should not replace any of these services.
 For example, your Mentor is not expected to proofread your essays, write medical notes, or intervene in any disputes that may arise.
 Links to useful McGill services for students are available here.